 - Chest X-ray.
 This test uses a small amount of radiation to make images of tissues, bones, and organs on film.

 - Renal biopsy.
 The healthcare provider takes a small sample of kidney tissue.
 This is done through the skin with a needle or during surgery.
 The sample is looked at under a microscope.

 How is glomerulonephritis treated in a child?

-Most children with kidney disease see both a pediatrician or family doctor and a nephrologist.
+Most children with kidney disease see both a pediatrician or family healthcare provider and a nephrologist.
 A nephrologist is a healthcare provider with special training to treat kidney problems.

 Treatment will depend on your child’s symptoms, age, and general health.
-It will also depend on how severe the condition is, and the cause.
+It will also depend on the severity of the condition and the cause.
 Treatments focus on slowing the progression of the disease and preventing complications.

 Treatment may include changes to your child’s diet.
 Your child may need to limit:

 - Protein.
 Protein is vital for proper growth and nutrition.
 But the kidneys may not be able to get rid of the waste products that come from eating too much protein.
 Your child's healthcare provider will talk with you about how much protein your child needs.